Our Top Free Resource

-Want to make a big gift to the Rhode Island Community Food Bank without touching your bank account?
-Consider giving us real estate.
+Want to make a gift to the Rhode Island Community Food Bank without touching your bank account?
+Consider giving us real estate, such as a personal residence, vacation home, farm, commercial property or undeveloped land.
 Such a generous gift helps us continue our work for years to come.
 And a gift of real estate also helps you.
-When you give us appreciated property you have held longer than one year, you qualify for a federal income tax charitable deduction.
-This eliminates capital gains tax.
+When you give the Rhode Island Community Food Bank appreciated property you have held longer than one year, you qualify for a federal income tax charitable deduction and you may minimize or eliminate capital gains tax.
 And you no longer have to deal with that property's maintenance costs, property taxes or insurance.

 Another benefit: You don't have to hassle with selling the real estate.
 You can deed the property directly to the Food Bank or ask your attorney to add a few sentences in your will or trust agreement.